davidccunliffe/ansible-proxmox/README.md

 - `storage` - downloads ISOs and CT templates
 - `vms` - creates and updates the configuration for VMs
 - `containers` - creates and updates the configuration for containers

+# Key Additions:

+    Cluster-Aware Template Creation: Document the process of building templates on a designated builder node and replicating them across follower nodes.​
+    Inventory Configuration: Explain how to define proxmox_builder and proxmox_followers groups in your inventory.​ Cloud-Init Customization: Detail the use of user-data and meta-data templates for cloud-init configurations.​ Role Variables: List and describe new variables introduced for template management and replication.​ Troubleshooting Tips: Provide solutions for common issues encountered during template creation and replication.​